Tok-ra/dvz_wmac/readme.md

 **upr/facies003_oppc**   oppc simulation for facies-based model (realization 003)
 **upr/facies004_ss**     model spin-up for facies-based model (realization 004)
 **upr/facies004_oppc**   oppc simulation for facies-based model (realization 004)

+**In MLR's base model, there is no tanks in zonation file, might be a different setup?**